 Military veterans who suffered severe injuries during post-9/11 duty may be eligible for specially adapted, accessible homes through the Homes for Our Troops program.

-How to buy a house with a disability FAQs
+How to buy a house as a person with a disability: FAQs

 Yes, you can buy a house if you receive disability benefits.
 In fact, you can use your Social Security Disability Insurance (SSDI) and Supplemental Security Insurance (SSI) to qualify for a mortgage.